Glauber dynamics and coupling-from-the-past for Gaussian fields: Coding without the high noise assumption

 \subsection{Duality between the particle system and the backward exploration}

 We now exploit the duality to get the reverse inclusion.
 The Definition \ref{def:duality} of duality holds for the class of particle systems studied here.
 However, since the state space is no longer $\{0, 1\}^{\Z^d}$, there is no good way to see a spin configuration as a subset of $\Z^d$.
-Therefore, instead of taking the indicator function of the event that the two configurations do not intersect, we rather choose as duality function
+Therefore, instead of the indicator function of the event that the two configurations do not intersect, the appropriate duality function is